Atlas975/Notes/MachineLearning/Classification/Semantic_segmentation.md

 ___
 # Semantic segmentation
-- Involves partitioning an image into multiple segments or regions, where each segment corresponds to a specific class label
+- Involves partitioning an image into multiple segments, where each segment corresponds to a specific class label.
+This requires the use of an encoder and decoder step
-- This is typically done using a [[Convolutional_networks|CNN]] -
+- This is done using a [[Convolutional_networks|CNN]] until a small feature map is constructed and then reconstructing the semantic map using operations like [[Transposed_convolution|Deconv]] and [[Unpooling]]

 ![[Pasted image 20240421191732.png|400|400]]